Nagashree-1030/Nagashree-1030/README.md

 ---

-# 🚀 Featured Projects
+# 🚀 Featured Engineering Projects

 ## 🧠 Executive RAG Intelligence System

-A centralized intelligence platform designed to make organizational information easier to access and understand.
+A centralized intelligence platform designed to make organizational information easier to access, search, and understand.

 ### What I Built

 * Integrated organizational information into a centralized platform.
 * Applied **Retrieval-Augmented Generation (RAG)** concepts.
-* Used LLM-based processing to make information easier to search and understand.
+* Used LLM-based processing to improve information accessibility.
 * Designed the solution around practical executive and operational use cases.
-* Focused on improving information accessibility and decision-making.
+* Focused on helping users access relevant information more efficiently.

 **Technology**